Fernlay History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Fernlay research.
-Another 71 words (5 lines of text) are included under the topic Early Fernlay History in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Fernlay History in all our PDF Extended History products and printed products wherever possible.

 Fernlay Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Fernlay include Fearnley, Fernlie, Fernley and others.

 Early Notables of the Fernlay family (pre 1700)

 More information is included under the topic Early Fernlay Notables in all our PDF Extended History products and printed products wherever possible.